HL7/davinci-ra/input/pagecontent/index.md

 - [FHIR Artifacts/Terminology]\: This page lists code systems and value sets defined in this guide.

-- [FHIR Artifacts/Capability statements]\: This page describes the expected FHIR capabilities of the various DEQM actors.
+- [FHIR Artifacts/Capability statements]\: This page describes the expected FHIR capabilities of the various Risk Adjustment actors.

 - [Examples]\: List of all the examples used in this guide.